Snowflake-Labs/snowflake-vcrpy/README.md

 # Introduction

-snowflake-vcrpy is a library designed to allow you to record and replay HTTP interactions initiated by snowflake-connector-python for testing purposes.
+snowflake-vcrpy is a library that allows you to record and replay HTTP interactions initiated by snowflake-connector-python for testing purposes.
 It is a pytest plugin built upon [VCR.py][vcrpy].
- Libraries like snowpark-python or snowflake-sqlalchemy depending on the connector for HTTP interactions can also take advantage of the library.
+Libraries like snowpark-python and snowflake-sqlalchemy depending on the connector for HTTP interactions can also leverage the library.

 snowflake-vcrpy provides the following features:

-1. Pytest fixuture to enable record and replay http based tests
+1. pytest fixtures to enable record and replay http based tests
-2. Pytest options to select the tests run in record and replay mode
+2. pytest options to select the tests run in record-and-replay mode

 # Installation

-snowflake-vcrpy can be installed from soure code:
+snowflake-vcrpy can be installed from source code:

 ```bash
 $ git clone git@github.com:Snowflake-Labs/snowflake-vcrpy.git